 – Can over-strain the heart

-– May create low back pain
+– May create back pain and tension in muscles

-– Can cause stress fractures
+– May cause stress fractures

 How to Know Your Limits:

 Some studies suggest no one should run over 20 miles/week; others disagree.
 Research has yet to conclude on a magic threshold for optimal health as a runner–and they probably never will.
 So, one of the best ways to figure out how much is too much is by tuning into your body.
-This can be hard for athletes who like to push themselves until their breaking point or even for someone trying to achieve a new life milestone like a half-marathon or Ragnar race.
-But, it is important to learn how to differentiate between your mind giving up and your body giving out.
+This can be hard for athletes who like to push themselves until their breaking point, or even for someone trying to achieve a new life milestone like a half-marathon or Ragnar race.
+But it is important to learn how to differentiate between your mind giving up and your body giving out.

 When we exercise, we naturally become sore.
 We also often become tired, sweaty, and hopeless.
 All of this can make it hard to continue running, but these are mental blocks—not necessarily physical hindrances to running.
 None of these are valid red flags to decrease your mileage; however, pay attention to bilateral aches, inability to walk properly, moderate to severe discomfort when squatting or bending, or recurring pain throughout your back, legs or hips.
 All of these conditions are a message from your body to slow down, cut back, and see a health professional.